 What to cook in a Dutch oven?
 How to cook in a Dutch oven and enjoy many good meals?
 I promise you will really enjoy this way of cooking.
 Every dish tastes better if cooked outdoors in a Dutch oven.
 A Dutch oven is very versatile and helpful.
 Anything that can be fried, boiled or baked, can be cooked in a Dutch oven.

 Dutch ovens are made of cast iron.
 Because they are so heavy, they heat evenly with little heat.
-The heavy lid, when it is set on properly, acts as a pressure cooker.
+When it is set on correctly, the heavy lid acts as a pressure cooker.

-In pioneer days the Dutch oven was a mainstay for the people as they came across the plains.
-So many different foods could be cooked in these versatile kettles that they were really a prized possession.
+In pioneer days, the Dutch oven was a mainstay for the people across the plains.
+They could cook so many different foods in these versatile kettles that were a prized possession.

 Dutch Oven Cooking Over Open Fire